sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 outcome.
 Or at least that is the idea.
 It is worth being a little cautious here, since this does rely very heavily on the assumption that “a 1 standard deviation change” is fundamentally the same kind of thing for all variables.
-It is not always obvious that thit is true.
+It is not always obvious that this is true.

 Leaving aside the interpretation issues, let us look at how it is calculated.
 What you could do is standardise all the variables yourself